 Total T4 (TT4) to evaluate for hyperthyroidism as diarrhea can be a symptom.

-If necessary, supportive care such as fluids to treat dehydration.
+Supportive care such as fluids to treat dehydration and nutritional support.